bjohnsonfl/Inertial_Measurment_Unit/README.md

 # IMU
+You can read about this project on my website [here.](https://blakejohnsonuf.com/project/#IMU)
 ## About
 An embedded program to read raw sensor data, process them via sensor fusion, and return the orientation of the device.